Tangiwai disaster: Bridge collapse

 Approaching the bridge over the Whangaehu River at Tangiwai, in response either to passerby Cyril Ellis standing by the track and waving a torch or upon seeing the condition of the bridge, driver Charles Parker shut off steam and initiated an emergency air brake application, while his fireman, Lance Redman, shut off the oil supply valve for the fire.
 These actions can be assumed from the state of locomotive cab controls observed following the incident.
-However, these actions could not stop the train from running onto the bridge, which collapsed, sending the locomotive, its oil tender and the first five second-class carriages into the flooded river.
-The leading first-class carriage teetered over the edge of the bridge before its coupling to the rest of the train snapped and it rolled down into the river as well.
+However, these actions couldn't stop the train from running onto the bridge, which collapsed, sending the locomotive, its oil tender and the first five second-class carriages into the flooded river.
+The leading first-class carriage teetered over the edge of the bridge before its coupling to the rest of the train snapped with a crack, and it rolled down into the river as well.
 The remaining last three first-class carriages, the guard's van and the postal van remained on the track.

 The death toll of 151 people consisted of Parker, Redman, 148 second-class passengers and one first-class passenger.
-Twenty of the bodies were never found and were presumed to have been carried 120 km downriver to the sea.
-Among the dead was Nerissa Love, the fiancée of cricketer Bob Blair, who was playing in a test match in South Africa at the same time.
+Twenty of the bodies were no longer found and were presumed to have been carried 120 km down-river to the sea.
+Among the dead was Nerissa Love, the fiancée of cricketer Bob Blair, who was playing in a Test match in South Africa at the same time.
 On going out to bat after his loss, Blair received a standing ovation.